e2eSolutionArchitect/scripts/hashicorp-vault/vault-production-steps.md

 ```
 vault server -config = config.hcl # for production/server model
 ```
-For the production server please make Vault a service
+For the production server please make Vault a service in Linux system

 Set environment variables
 ```